Privacy Policy

 After you have terminated your account, please note that we may keep inaccessible copies of your PII and non-PII subject to our data retention policies.

-If you wish to have any of your PII stored on the Gadget Advisor Platform permanently deleted, please follow our instructions as set forth in the policy entitled “Deletion of Information”.
+If you wish to have any of your PII stored on the Belwi Platform permanently deleted, please follow our instructions as outlined in the policy entitled “Deletion of Information”.

-If you have any questions regarding such deletion, please contact us by submitting a ticket.
+If you have any questions regarding such removal, please contact us by submitting a ticket.

 7. Cookies and tracking

-We use cookies as outlined in our Cookie Policy.
+We use cookies as indicated in our Cookie Policy.
 Cookies must be enabled in your browser for our Platform to function properly.

-In addition, while using parts of our Platform, we may track your usage information so that we understand how you interact with our Platform.
+In addition, as we use portions of our Platform, we may track your usage information so that we understand how you interact with our Platform.

 If you disable cookies in your web browser, some parts of our Platform may not work.

-While you are entering into an Agreement with Gadget Advisor to disclose your information to us, we use third party individuals and organizations to assist us, including contractors, web servers and others to enable you to access the Platform.
+While you are entering into an Agreement with Belwi to disclose your information to us, we use third party individuals and organizations to assist us, including contractors, web servers and others to enable you to access the Platform.

-During the course of our provision of our services, we may delegate our authority to collect, access, use and disseminate your information.
+In the course of providing our services, we may delegate our authority to collect, access, use and disclose your information.

-Therefore, it is necessary for you to grant any third parties we may use in the course of our business the same rights you grant to us under this Privacy Policy.
+Therefore, you are required to give any third parties that we may use in the course of our business the same rights that you give us under this Privacy Policy.

 For this reason, you agree that for each authorization you grant us in this Privacy Policy, you also grant any third party we may hire, contract or retain services for the purpose of operating, maintaining, repairing, or improving or preserving our website or its underlying files or systems.